naivekun/UniqueLab-2018-Autumn-Assignment1/Mission.md

 ## Description

-We expect you to implement two basic containers in C++ STL, set iiand priority queue.
+We expect you to implement three basic containers in C++ STL, set iiand priority queue.

 The methods are given below, and you can have fun with them.